nkrusch/recontext/.github/README.md

 * `[INPUT]` is a benchmark name (like `l_003`).
 * `[EXT]` is the choice analyzer (`dig`, `digup`, or `tacle`).
-* For example `make results/l_003.dig` run linear problem 3 on Dig.
+* For example `make results/l_003.dig` runs linear problem #3 on Dig.

 #### Overridable Makefile options

 <pre>
 OPTION       DESCRIPTION                                         DEFAULT
 ────────────────────────────────────────────────────────────────────────
 PYTHON       Path to Python runtime                              python3 DOPT         Dig analysis options
 OUT          Path to results directory                           results TMP          Directory for temporary files                          .tmp SZ           Trace sizes for times experiment               25 50 75 100 TO           Analysis timeout in seconds                              90
 </pre>

 The times experiment runs until completion independently of timeout,